 - Veronica Mars episode "Like a Virgin" is titled after the Madonna song and album.

-- Deep Purple, from an interbellum ballad that had been a hit for bandleader Artie Shaw
+- Deep Purple, from an interbellum ballad that had been a hit for bandleader Artie Shaw.

-- Strangers in the Night, UFO album
+- Strangers in the Night, UFO live album.

 - NWOBHM and early speed metal bands had a tendency to be named after a song by an iconic band.
 Examples include Chinatown and Black Rose (Thin Lizzy songs), Heavy Pettin' and Obsession (UFO albums), Exciter (Judas Priest song), Overkill (Motörhead song), and Machine Head (Deep Purple album).